niallermoran/SpeechDiary/README.md

 In order to deploy the solution you will need an Azure Web App that supports node 12 on Linux.
 You will also need a cognitive services resource that supprts the speech sdk and text analytics.

 1. Create a new web app in Azure using Linux as the OS and node 12 LTS as the runtime stack.
+2. Add all settings to the app using the configuration tab.
+Create all settings from the sample.env files in both client and server.
+3. Make sure the setting REACT_APP_PORT is set to 8080 as this is the port Azure uses to ensure the web app container is operational.
-2. Create a cognitive services resource and take note of the region (overview tab in portal and click 'json view' to get the correct string for region/location) as well as endpoint url and key from the 'keys and endpoint' tab in the portal.
+4. Create a cognitive services resource and take note of the region (overview tab in portal and click 'json view' to get the correct string for region/location) as well as endpoint url and key from the 'keys and endpoint' tab in the portal.

 ## Setting up Development Environment - Server APIs